Smoke a Little Smoke

 "Smoke a Little Smoke" is a song co-written and recorded by American country music singer Eric Church.
 It was released in June 2010 as the third and final single from his 2009 album Carolina.
 It was also the eighth single of Church's career to reach the top 20 on the U.S. Billboard Hot Country Songs chart after peaking at number 16.
 Church wrote this song with Jeff Hyde and Driver Williams.

+Church's record label urged him not to release the song due to its cannabis references.

 Critical reception

 Karlie Justus of Engine 145 gave the song a "thumbs-up", saying that it "puts Church's bravado posturing to good use."
 She also praised the song's production, saying that it "makes no attempts to temper the song’s spot-on snapshot of trying to lose one’s self[…]in an effort to awkwardly make the project 'country.'"
 In his review of the album, Jonathan Keefe of Slant Magazine said that the song had "an interesting rhythm track[…]that actually reinforce[s] the tones."
 Country Standard Time reviewer Jeffrey B. Remz called it a "stark [reminder] that Church is making a valiant attempt to rekindle the outlaw movement."
 In 2017, Billboard contributor Chuck Dauphin put "Smoke a Little Smoke" at number eight on his top 10 list of Church's best songs.